A. James Hudspeth: Research

 Hudspeth's research is focused on sensorineural hearing loss, and the deterioration of the hair cells, the sensory cells of the cochlea.
 Hudspeth's bold interpretation of the data obtained in his careful experimental research combined with biophysical modelling lead him to propose for the first time that the sense of hearing depends on a channel that is opened by mechanical force: The hair cells located in the inner ear perceive sound when their apical end -consisting of a bundle of filaments- bends in response to the movement caused by this sound.
 The activated hair cell rapidly fills with calcium entering from the outside of the cell, which in turn activates the release of neurotransmitters that start a signal to the brain.
-Hudspeth proposed the existence of a "gating spring" opened by direct mechanical force that would open an hypothetical channel responsible for the entry of calcium ions.
+Hudspeth proposed the existence of a "gating spring" opened by direct mechanical force that would open a hypothetical channel responsible for the entry of calcium ions.
 The hypothesis was based on the following evidence: 1) Part of the energy needed to bend the filament bundle was mysteriously lost, but could be explained if it was used to opening this gating spring, 2) The entry of calcium ions was microseconds long, this is so fast that only direct opening -without a cascade of chemical reactions- could account for it and 3) Hudspeth tested a model analogue to the opening of a door with a string attached to the door knob and demonstrated that a similar process was taking place when the filaments of the hair cell moved.
-Furthermore, microscopic evidence showed the existence of such a string-like structure tethering the tip of one filament to the side of and adjacent filament that could be the elusive gating spring; this string—called the tip link—would tense if the filament bundle was bend and then open the channel.
+Furthermore, microscopic evidence showed the existence of such a string-like structure tethering the tip of one filament to the side of and adjacent filament that could be the elusive gating spring; this string—called the tip link—would tense if the filament bundle was bent and then open the channel.
 Although the precise identity of the proteins forming the tip link and the mechanosensitive channel is still controversial 30 years later.
 Hudspeth's hypothesis was correct and fundamental for the understanding of the sense of hearing.

+Death

+Hudspeth died of brain cancer on August 16, 2025, in Manhattan, at the age of 79.